 Students are able to drop classes using WingSpan.
 If you wish to receive a refund, you must drop the class online by the refund deadline.
 Please visit the important dates section of the Admissions and Records web page for all deadline dates.
-To receive the student refund for paid parking permit and/or paid student service sticker, you must return those items to the cashier by the refund deadline(s) for his/her classes.
+To receive the student refund for paid parking permit and/or paid student service sticker, you must return those items to the cashier by the refund deadline(s).